adambard/learnxinyminutes-docs/julia.html.markdown

 b = Int8[4, 5, 6] # => 3-element Array{Int8,1}: [4, 5, 6]

 # Add stuff to the end of a list with push! and append!
+# By convention, the exclamation mark '!'' is appended to names of functions
+# that modify their arguments
 push!(a, 1)    # => [1]
 push!(a, 2)    # => [1,2]
 push!(a, 4)    # => [1,2,4]